ItzLoonie/sm64-patches/README.md

 Instead, it will always succeed.

 ## Exit All Courses
-This patch adds a new button to the Course Pause Screen, allowing you to skip the course chain and go straight back out of the painting you entered initially.
+This patch adds a new button to the Course Pause Screen, allowing you to skip the course chain and go straight back out of the entrance you entered initially.

 ## Free Bowser Cam
 This patch gets rid of the restricted 8 directional camera in Bowser Stages when using Free Camera under the BETTERCAMERA make flag.